 Wipes are soft, sturdy, so they do not break apart.
 They are every pumper's nightmare.

 Because they are soft, they bunch up and create clogs in hoses that cannot be "sucked out".
 They must be removed by hand.
-Because they are study, they will not dissolve into a pumpable or dump-able substance.
+Because they are sturdy, they will not dissolve into a pumpable or dump-able substance.
 Instead, these wipes build up over time in our tanks or in septic tanks and cause massive failure.

 BUT!
 They're called flushable!